The New Phytologist Trust is an independent, non-profit-making organization dedicated to the promotion of plant science.

 What does the not-for-profit remit of the Trust mean in practice?

-Why support the journal New Phytologist?
+Why support the journals New Phytologist and Plants, People, Planet?

-The Trust has contracted Wiley to publish the journal, which is, in the view of the Trustees, a responsible publisher.
+The Trust has contracted Wiley to publish the journals, which is, in the view of the Trustees, a responsible publisher.
 Wiley’s business is intimately connected to the publishing operations of some 500 scientific societies, and the success of those societies is central to the success of Wiley.
 The Trust’s relationship with Wiley began in January 2001, after very careful consideration of the operations of a number of publishers.
 Nevertheless, the Trust retains full independence, in all aspects of its operations, and regularly reviews its publishing partnerships.

 The New Phytologist Trust is a charitable company limited by guarantee registered in England and Wales (Company number 08789102; Charity number 1154867).